“You have to work hard for your money.”

 She’s also a Hay House author, speaker and blogger, who wrote and book called The Wealth Chef.
 Check her out at www.thewealthchef.com

-As always, let me know in the comments if this post helped you in any way…
+As always, send me an email at firstname.lastname@example.org if this post helped you in any way, I’d love to hear from you.

 To YOUR Abundance,